-I have been asked by a couple of very brave people what it is like going mad.
+I have been asked what it is like going mad.
 What I went through was indescribable in the truest sense of the word – I know that even I have completely lost touch with how awful it was and I was the one who went through it.
 Communicating it to other people feels almost impossible.

 When I talk about it most people don’t have the capacity to even listen to what I have been through, because it is so awful, never mind imagine it.

 This was obviously completely destabilising, but it gave me access to a way of being solely in the present moment.
 This gave me a freedom to meet all experience in a way that wasn’t so attached to how things normally have to happen in order for them to make sense and make an impact on someone.

 I could process and rewire myself based on the conversations I was having with people in my head or the emotions and shamanic journeys that were being channeled through me, for example.
 Every moment was meaningful in a way that was completely overwhelming but that meant that it felt like I lived years of life in just a few days.

 It was exhausting and excruciating.